roadrunner-server/roadrunner-docs/beep-beep/kv.md

 value isn't used and present here only because GO's RPC calling convention.
 The error returned if request fails.

+- `Clear(in *kvv1.Request, _ *kvv1.Response)` - The arguments: the first
+argument is a `Request` with `storage` which should contain the storage to be cleaned up; return value isn't used and present here only because GO's RPC calling convention.
+The error returned if request fails.

 From the PHP point of view, such requests (`MGet` for example) are as follows:
 ```php
 use Spiral\Goridge\RPC\RPC;